 In addition to rising costs for the physical components of the campus network, the cost of information content and delivery is rising at a rate greatly in excess of general inflation.
-For example, Connecticut College periodical prices increased by 9.3% from AY03/04 to AY04/05.
-The average cost of academic books increased by 3.5% during the same period.
+For example, Connecticut College periodical prices increased by 7.9% from 2005 to 2006.
+The average cost of academic books increased by 3% during the same period.
 As a consequence of this trend, the buying power of all libraries has been significantly eroded.
 At the same time, demand for new, expensive electronic products places additional strains on the materials budget.
-For example, at Connecticut College, expenditures for electronic databases, including full-text products, increased from \$131,070 in AY01 to \$525,728 in AY05 - an increase of 301%.
+For example, at Connecticut College, expenditures for electronic databases, including full-text products, increased from \$131,070 in AY01 to \$549,398 in AY06 - an increase of 319%.

 Information Services has responded to this challenge by stretching its acquisitions dollars through careful management, by working with its CTW partners, by continually reevaluating the allocation of its resources, and by exploring new delivery channels.
 For example, in AY99 the CTW Consortium combined its buying power to negotiate an increased discount from 14% to 16% for academic books.
 In addition, Connecticut College has joined in a state consortial agreement allowing us to purchase trade books at a discount of 45%.
 Recently, we adopted a "paper preferred" program with our major vendor to stretch our book budget by purchasing scholarly paperback editions when available.
 In 2001, the CTW Consortium added the University of Connecticut as a stop on its daily delivery route for shared materials providing quick and easy delivery of interlibrary loan materials between UConn and the CTW schools.
-During the current year Connecticut College and its consortial partners, Trinity College and Wesleyan University, are investigating a new opportunity to join in the Boston Library Consortium to expand its group of lending/borrowing partners.

 To help control increased expenditures for serials, Connecticut College began canceling paper subscriptions for periodical titles available to our users electronically.
 To date this has resulted in a savings of approximately \$82,000 with the savings used to help defray the added costs of electronic databases.
 In January 2003 the Information Resources Team completed a two-year journal-usage study.
 The results of this study were used to work with faculty to identify subscriptions that are no longer needed.
 A target of \$35,000 in serials cancellations for AY05 was established and exceeded by more than \$25,000.
 The continuing rise in the cost of scholarly information will require ongoing development of appropriate approaches to obtaining access to the information needed by the college's faculty and students.
 Emphasis should be placed on increased access to information rather than ownership through enhanced interlibrary loan, electronic document delivery services, and consortial cooperation in acquisitions.
 A CTW collaborative collection development group has been formed to formalize the process of building a shared collection in the future.
+In April 2007 we submitted a grant proposal to the Andrew W. Mellon Foundation to greatly expand this effort and to establish a permanent program of collaboration by the end of the grant in 2010.
+We are hopeful about receiving the funding for this project.